icatalud/dart-sdk-wiki-2/Testing.md

     testing them on our bots.

-*   **Bots**, **BuildBots**, **builders** - The infrastructure for automatically running the tests the cloud across a number of configurations.
+*   **Bots**, **BuildBots**, **builders** - The infrastructure for automatically running the tests in the cloud across a number of configurations.
 Whenever a change lands on master, the bots run all of the tests to determine what behavior changed.